 BY DAN POPOLSKI — After a 13-year hiatus, 2D Metroid is back in a major way with “Samus Returns.”

-It isn’t an original title, but rather a remake of Metroid II on Gameboy, however, it is a strong new entry that fits in with some of its legendary ancestors.
+It isn’t an original title, but rather a remake of Metroid II on Gameboy.
+Even so, it is a strong new entry that fits in with some of its legendary ancestors.

 But the two biggest mechanics introduced are easily the melee counter and the aeion pulse abilities.
 The pulse adds some more moves, such as a temporary shield, or the ability to see secrets and upgrades tucked away in the room.
 They add even more variety, and feel right at home with Samus’ suit.

 The counter is a maneuver that you start with, and it just makes sense.
+Why wouldn’t she swing her big metal gun to take baddies down?
 By pressing a button at the right time, Samus will bash enemies with her arm cannon, stunning them and inflictng damage.
 Once you get the rhythm down, it’s a quick and satisfying way to breeze through enemies.
 However, the developers seemed to love it just a bit too much.
 Almost every enemy’s main attack pattern is to charge at you.
 It’s a disappointingly repetitive approach that pervades even the boss fights.
 It’s fun to counter in the beginning, but some variety would’ve been a big relief.

 However, the few other non-metroid bosses included are a great additions, and provide a fantastic challenge.
 Some of the fights later on in the game are some of the best in a series known for its spectacular bosses.

 Graphically, there isn’t much to see here either.
-It doesn’t look inherently bad, but the limited capabilities of the 3DS make sure that the visuals will age rather poorly, and ensure that they don’t look all that great, even today.
-Call me old fashioned, but a pixel art approach would’ve been an impressive way to bring the game back, and make sure it looked good forever.
-That said, some of the backdrops look absolutely gorgeous while you’re traversing the planet, ensuring that no two rooms are exactly alike.
+It doesn’t look inherently bad, but the limited capabilities of the 2.5D presentation on the 3DS make sure that the visuals will age rather poorly, and ensure that they don’t look all that great, even today.
+Call me old fashioned, but a pixel art approach would’ve been an impressive way to bring the series back, and make sure it looked good forever.
+That said, some of the backdrops look great while you’re traversing the planet, ensuring that no two rooms are exactly alike.
 On the 3DS’ limited hardware, it packs quite a punch.

 Despite the numerous flaws, Samus Returns is an amazing return to form, especially when considering the limited source material of the original Metroid II.
 The game is a fantastic entry point for those unfamiliar with the series, while still being a great fit for the ardent fans of Metroid games past.
 Even if you loved recent Metroidvania classics like “Guacamelee” and “Axiom Verge,” this 3DS title is a good way to learn about the origins of the genre from the ones who invented it.